Murielcibra/Projektabschluss/README.md

 The website should prioritize user privacy and security, ensuring that personal information is kept confidential and secure.
 - Export options:  <br/>
 The website should allow users to export their CV in multiple formats, such as PDF or Word.

+## System requirements:
+- Store information about new entry of Resume
+- Update and delete the record
+- Security system to protect user data
+  - Authentication APIs.
+  - Password Management APIs

+## Display
+### User Input
+    1. *Personal Information:* Name, address, phone number, email address, and any other relevant contact information.
+    2. *Work Experience:* Previous job titles, company names, dates of employment, job descriptions, and any achievements or accomplishments.
+    3. *Education:* Degrees earned, schools attended, dates of attendance, and any relevant coursework or projects.
+    4. *Skills:* Specific skills relevant to the job or industry, such as technical skills, language proficiency, and certifications
+    5.*Additional Information:*  Relevant hobbies or interests, volunteer work, or other relevant information that may be beneficial to include on a resume or CV.